"Dear user, congratulations!" removal instructions

 Speed Service Privacy

-Screenshot of the second page of "Dear user, congratulations!" scam:
+Screenshot of the second page of the "Dear user, congratulations!" scam:

 Due to limited availability your gift will be reserved for the next 2:57 minutes.